-The Royals, who were off Thursday, open a 10-game homestand Friday, with the first three against the Minnesota Twins.
+The Royals, who were off Thursday, open a 10-game homestand Friday, starting with three gamesagainst the Minnesota Twins.
 They play 16 of their next 20 at Kauffman Stadium.

 "It's frustrating to lose," Royals first baseman Eric Hosmer said.
 "I don't think we've gone a whole road trip without a win since I've been here.

 "It couldn't be a better day for an off-day (Thursday) and then a homestand.
 We always play better at home."

 The last time the Royals had a winless trip of this length was an 0-9 voyage in 2006, a season in which they lost 100 games.

 The Royals are in last place in the American League Central, having lost 14 of 21 games.
 If they are to get into postseason contention, they need to turn it around fast.

 "If there's something that could set it off, it's definitely a 10-game homestand," Hosmer said.

 The Royals' offense has been on the puny side.
 They have scored two or fewer runs in nine of their past 10 games.
 The Royals are last in the majors with 54 runs, averaging 2.57 through 21 games.

 "I don't know why we've had trouble on the road," Royals manager Ned Yost said.
 "But there's definitely a comfort level at home."